1. Home

 Key insights

-• Start organizing your move by deciding if you want to move and pack yourself or hire professional movers.
+• Start organizing your move by figuring out if you want to move and pack yourself or hire professional movers.

-• If you hire movers, interview several companies to compare rates, and be sure the company you choose is licensed and insured.
+• If you hire movers, interview several companies to compare rates and ensure the company you choose is licensed and insured.

-• Thoroughly review your moving estimate and check that a company rep has signed the document before you sign.
+• Thoroughly review your moving estimate and make sure a company delegate has signed the document before you sign.

 • Be present during the move or have a trusted representative supervise the move for you to note if anything is lost or damaged.